TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/_build/html/_sources/class1/module4/lab1.rst.txt

 Navigate to iApps => Application Services.
 Create a new iApp deployment:

 - Name: service_discovery
-- Template: choos f5.service_discovery from the dropdown.
+- Template: choose f5.service_discovery from the dropdown.

 Click [Finished}